bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="Visual studio code logo." />
 </p>

-For my demos, I will be using a software program called [Visual Studio Code](https://code.visualstudio.com/)[ (]{.underline}VS Code).
+For my demos, I will be using a software program called [Visual Studio Code](https://code.visualstudio.com/).
 You can download it for free, and for any operating system.

 VS Code supports a large array of different Web technologies, but for this course we will be using it to develop our HTML and CSS.
 It also includes a feature called *intellisense* which you might have used in other code editors.
 It will suggest code for you to use, highlight keywords and a lot of other cool features you\'ll see me use throughout the course.